 What is levorphanol?

-Levorphanol is used to treat moderate to severe pain.
+Levorphanol is an opioid medicine that is used to treat moderate to severe pain.

 Levorphanol may also be used for purposes not listed in this medication guide.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Opioid medicine can slow or stop your breathing, and death may occur.
 A person caring for you should give naloxone and/or seek emergency medical attention if you have slow breathing with long pauses, blue colored lips, or if you are hard to wake up.

 Levorphanol may cause serious side effects.
 Call your doctor at once if you have: